ghislaindentremont/Hannah-Multimodal-IOR/README.md

-# Ghis-Multimodal-IOR
+# Hannah-Multimodal-IOR
-Cognitive Psychology/Neuroscience Stuty - Experiment and Analysis Script
+Cognitive Psychology/Neuroscience Study - Experiment and Analysis Script

 This is a follow-up to the experiment outlined in ghislaindentremont/Ghis-Multimodal-IOR.